kyoryo/EnglishTranslation/Readme.md

 ## Legal Notes
 Reminder, this patch doesn't count as addon.
 First thing first, this patch forked from official steam English translation project.
 Because, second, this patch didn't change the other game values except language, so you can call it save.
+IMC has said that mods and addons are ok and doesn’t go against their Terms Of Service.
+And why IMC?
+Because why not?
-Also this is absolutely not HARAM.
+Also this is absolutely not HARAM, at least.

 ## Some sample Screenshot
 ![Screenshot UI](http://i.imgur.com/lE94lBy.jpg)